 Where allowances have been paid in advance for a period during which a councillor no longer holds a role to which an SRA applies or is no longer a councillor, those allowances will be repaid.

-Maternity or Adoption Leave
+Maternity, Paternity, Adoption or Parental Leave

-Any councillor wishing to take a period of maternity or adoption leave will continue to receive the basic allowance.
+Any councillor wishing to take a period of maternity, paternity, adoption or parental leave will continue to receive the basic allowance.
 For a period of non-attendance at qualifying meetings to extend beyond six months full council would first need to grant a special dispensation under Section 85 of the Local Government Act 1972.

-Where a qualifying councillor in receipt of a special responsibility allowance wishes to take a leave of absence from the duties for which they receive the special responsibility allowance due to maternity or adoption leave it will be at the discretion of the councillor affected to determine whether they wish to temporarily step down from their role.
-If so, they can receive maternity or adoption leave payments equivalent to half of the special responsibility allowance(s) to which they are entitled for a period of up to six months.
-Only Councillors who have been in receipt of a special responsibility for at least three months before the date their leave of absence commences will qualify for maternity or adoption leave payments in respect of that special responsibility.
+Where a qualifying councillor in receipt of a special responsibility allowance wishes to take a leave of absence from the duties for which they receive the special responsibility allowance due to maternity, paternity, adoption or parental leave it will be at the discretion of the councillor affected to determine whether they wish to temporarily step down from their role.
+If so, they can receive maternity, paternity, adoption or parental leave payments equivalent to half of the special responsibility allowance(s) to which they are entitled for a period of up to six months.
+Only Councillors who have been in receipt of a special responsibility for at least three months before the date their leave of absence commences will qualify for maternity, paternity, adoption or parental leave payments in respect of that special responsibility.
 These payments are not contingent on the councillor being re-appointed to their previous role(s) at the end of their period of absence.

-An application should be made to the Monitoring Officer for maternity or adoption leave payments during a period of absence from a special responsibility and the affected member will have to relinquish all relevant duties and responsibilities to their replacement member for the full duration of the cover period.
-They may however continue to pass on knowledge to their replacement member on an informal basis and this contribution is recognised by the payment of reduced allowances during a period of maternity or adoption leave for up to six months.
+An application should be made to the Monitoring Officer for maternity, paternity, adoption or parental leave payments during a period of absence from a special responsibility and the affected member will have to relinquish all relevant duties and responsibilities to their replacement member for the full duration of the cover period.
+They may however continue to pass on knowledge to their replacement member on an informal basis and this contribution is recognised by the payment of reduced allowances during a period of maternity, paternity, adoption or parental leave for up to six months.
 Any member choosing to step down from the Cabinet to take a period of absence will no longer be a member of the Cabinet until such time as they are re-appointed to the Cabinet.
 Membership of the Cabinet is limited to ten councillors.

 Allowances for child and other dependants’ care